 Q: Can I get into trouble for driving with a suspended or revoked license?

 If you're caught driving with a suspended or revoked license, you will likely be arrested.
 In many states it's a crime, and carries a hefty fine and the possibility of imprisonment.
 The fine and jail time typically increase depending on why the license was suspended or revoked in the first place.
 For example, if your license was suspended or revoked because of drunk driving, expect an extremely unsympathetic judge, heavy fines and most likely some jail time.

 Q: I'm worried about an elderly person driving unsafely.
 Will his or her license be taken away?

 Elderly people do have accidents, as well as younger drivers, and it is a serious concern.
 State DMVs accept information from police, family and physicians about a driver's possible impairment.
 Some states try to screen older drivers by requiring written tests more often.
 If the DMV moves to suspend or revoke an elderly person's license based on the comments or recommendations of a third party, the driver will usually be given the opportunity to protest.

 Consult an Experienced Traffic Ticket Attorney

 If you've been cited for a driver's license-related traffic violation, you may need an experienced traffic ticket lawyer.
-A skilled attorney will evaluate all the evidence and help you decide if you should fight your case in court.
-Remember it's important to speak to a lawyer familiar with the laws in your jurisdiction.
+A skilled attorney will evaluate all of the evidence and help you decide if you should fight your case in court.
+Remember that when you're looking for an attorney, it's important to find one who is familiar with the laws in your jurisdiction.